phaethonp/digital_party/Myerson-Hurwicz-Growth-strategy.md

 **Service**
-Service: A service is defined as a pair consisting of a message and a rule _Note
+Service: A service is defined as a pair consisting of a message and a rule
-We find it more efficient to communicate the services we designed in a personal meeting_

 **The Service model**
 I model each service as a Hurwicz "direct mechanism"